Welcome to Peru

 Heyworth/Mason Park and a section of the D&H rail line, both

-trailhead is in Heyworth/Mason Park just off Mason Hill Rd in the
+in Heyworth/Mason Park just off Mason Hill Rd in the hamlet of Peru.

 parking, benches, picnic tables, historic interpretive signage and a